 Image by Christopher Groenhout Getty Images

-Taking up a prime harbourside position, this extraordinary complex is one of the most imposing ancient Roman structures in existence today, and where you’ll spend most of your time while in Split.
+Taking up a prime harbourside position, this extraordinary complex is one of the most imposing ancient Roman structures in existence today, and it's where you’ll spend most of your time while in Split.
 Don’t expect a palace, though, nor a museum – this is the city's living heart, its labyrinthine streets packed with people, bars, shops and restaurants.
 Built as a military fortress, imperial residence and fortified town, the palace measures 215m from north to south and 180m east to west.

 Although the original structure has been added to continuously over the millenniums, the alterations have only served to increase the allure of this fascinating site.
 The palace was built in the 4th century from lustrous white stone transported from the island of Brač, and construction lasted 10 years.
 Diocletian spared no expense, importing marble from Italy and Greece, and columns and 12 sphinxes from Egypt.